 Traditional tools are typically used to perform the procedure, including a scaler and a curette.
 But there are other instruments available for teeth scaling, such as lasers and ultrasonic devices.

-Your dentist may also recommend a full mouth disinfection. that new tools and procedures for teeth scaling and root planing are no more effective than traditional methods.
+Your dentist may also recommend a full mouth disinfection.

 By reducing the pockets that develop between your teeth and gums through teeth scaling and root planing, you will reduce your risk of experiencing tooth, bone, and tissue loss associated with chronic periodontal disease.